 Apartment living usually comes with specific amenities like gyms, pools, laundry facilities, convenience stores and other features right there on the premises or at the very least, very close to the complex.

 Even though you could invest in a home security system for your home, the overall safety of residents is a top priority in apartment complexes.
-You have both standard apartment complex safety measures and the close proximity of neighbors that help keep apartment living safe.
+You have standard apartment complex safety measures in place, as well as close proximity to neighbors, which helps to maintain apartment life safe.

 What Tasks You Get to Leave Behind When You Sell Your Home